 HMD supports its employees right to bargain collectively and ensure their rights are being met.

 Our employees are free to associate with labour unions as they see fit.
 They are also free to use collective bargaining as a means for protecting their rights as our employees and we respect their rights to peaceful assembly or protest.
 Everyone at HMD should feel able to communicate honestly with management regarding their work and working conditions without fear of discrimination, harassment, intimidation, penalty or reprisal.
+Any form of intimidation, harassment, retaliation or violence against workers seeking to exercise their freedom of association and collective bargaining rights is strictly forbidden.
 Our suppliers shall follow this same stance and allow their workers to freely associate and give them the right to collective bargaining.

 4 Human Rights